wjk22/dotfiles-public/README.md

 10. Install Debian from the Microsoft Store ..and change WSL to Version II

+11. Install Seafile if you use a seafile server, highly recommended, choco install seafile-client, I keep all my data in my own cloud encyrpted and on a backup drive.

+12. Install Macrium Reflect Free and backup your data every week at least ..

 ## Linux (Debian in WSL2)

 // I am old school I prefer zsh over fish ..